 5. Individual Attention

-When you focus on the team as a whole, maintaining the morale of individual team members can easily fall by the wayside—and this may result in the failure of the team.
+When you focus on the team as a whole, maintaining the morale of individual team players can easily fall by the wayside—and this may result in the failure of the team.
 By giving each member of your cross-functional team individual attention, praise, and time, you’ll be able to

 - Become better acquainted with the different strengths and skills at your disposal.